ArtifactDB/gobbler/README.md

   If not provided, this defaults to false.
 - `ignore_dot` (optional): boolean specifying whether to ignore hidden files (i.e., dotfiles) within the `source` directory.
   If not provided, this defaults to false.
-- `consume` (optional): boolean specifying whether the Gobbler is allowed to move files from `source` into the registry.
+- `consume` (optional): boolean specifying whether the Gobbler is allowed to attempt to move files from `source` into the registry.
-  This consumes the files in the temporary directory, avoiding an extra copy but invalidating the contents of `source`.
+  If successful, this consumes the files in the temporary directory, avoiding an extra copy but invalidating the contents of `source`.
   If not provided, this defaults to false.

 On success, the files will be transferred to the registry.